 What’s a great tasting cocktail if it doesn’t look like it?
 Now that you are thinking about setting up your home bar, it helps to know that part of being a great bartender is knowing which glassware goes with specific drinks.
 That’s because the right glassware doesn’t only add to a drink’s appeal but it also affects its taste and temperature as well.

 So, the next time you start to wonder why martinis are usually served in coupe glasses or scotch on lowball ones, there is a simple explanation for this as well.
-To find out what this is, read about it, here.
+To find out what this is, read about it, here and so you will know the difference between serving a juice and serving a shot.

 So, what kind of glassware do you really need?
 For starters, get yourself only some good quality glasses for classic drinks.
 Essentials include couple glassware for martinis; lowball glasses for drinks such as scotch, bourbon, or other beverages on the rocks.
 For wine, invest in both glassware for red and white varieties.
 We also recommend that you get a champagne flute for special occasions such as weddings or graduations.
 Lastly, do not forget your mugs and pints for serving beer; and a pure copper mug for great-tasting Moscow mules.